YMCA MEMBERSHIP HANDBOOK

 MEMBERSHIP PAYMENT OPTIONS

 CREDIT CARD OR BANK DRAFTS – Monthly dues are automatically withdrawn from your credit card or checking/savings account each month.
 Outstanding balances must be reconciled upon rejoining.
 Please notify the Y before the expiration of your credit card on file.
 Thirty (30) days written notice is required for bank draft or credit card changes.

 ANNUAL AND SEMI-ANNUAL PAYMENTS – Purchase a membership for six months or one year; the total payment is the sum of months purchased.

 REFUND ON CLASSES

 Class Cancellation – If a class is canceled by the YMCA, a full refund or credit (member’s choice) will be offered.
 Credit will be given to participants who cancel their registration prior to the start date of the class or program.
 No credits can be given after the program begins.

 Medical Cancellation – If a participant withdraws from a program due to a medical reason, a refund or credit for the unused portion of the program will be offered.

-Bad Weather Policy – Classes canceled due to bad weather or unforeseen circumstances will be made up if the schedule allows.
+Bad Weather Policy – Classes canceled due to bad weather or unforeseen circumstances that will be made up if the schedule allows.
 If the class/lesson is not able to be made up, a program credit will be given to be used for another class of choice.
 These policies exclude Child Care and Day Camp programs.

 CANCELLATION OF MEMBERSHIP